Alex-ZT-Li/ImageSegmentation-GUV_Encapsulation/README.md

          Xscale 		- Xscale value (micron/pixel) determined from the czi metadata.
          ```

-e) RelEncap.m - Post processing code.
+    * RelEncap.m - Post processing code.
 Calculations the relative encapsulation for the core intensity and total intensity data.
 Outputs various figures and a "Rel_Encap_Single.mat" file.

-Key Parameters for e):
+        *Key Parameters for e):
-dia_all 	- list of all diameters in microns for each vesicle.
+         ```
-rel_encap 	- list of all relative encapsulation values based on total encapsulated intensity.
+         dia_all 	- list of all diameters in microns for each vesicle. rel_encap 	- list of all relative encapsulation values based on total encapsulated intensity. rel_encapcore 	- list of all relative encapsulation values based on core encapsulated intensity.
-rel_encapcore 	- list of all relative encapsulation values based on core encapsulated intensity.
+         ```

-4. Optional Code: GenerateMontageSegmented.m performs the same task as GenerateMontageSelectedCV.m but without the selected vesicle data.
-Usually unnecessary to run both unless troubleshooting something specific.
+    * Optional Codes: GenerateMontageSegmented.m performs the same task as GenerateMontageSelectedCV.m but includes all detected objects.
+Usually unnecessary to run both unless troubleshooting segmentation issues.